Michigan Panthers: 1983 season highlights

 Michigan held its first training camp at City Island Stadium in Daytona Beach, Florida, sifting through over 75 players.

 On Monday, March 7, 1983; the Panthers opened the season with a 9–7 win over the Birmingham Stallions at Legion Field in Birmingham, Alabama.
 This was the first professional football game ever broadcast on ESPN.
 Serbian kicker (via Central Michigan) Novo Bojovic kicked the winning field goal from 48 yards out in the waning moments.

 The Panthers then dropped their next four contests, losing on March 12 to the Tampa Bay Bandits (19–7); Mar.
 19 at home to the Oakland Invaders (33–27); Mar.
 27 at the Washington Federals (22–16 in OT) and April 4 at home to the Denver Gold (29–21).
 Their slow start was attributed mostly due to a very porous offensive line that struggled to create holes or time for their offensive stars.
 Management addressed the issue by signing a bevy of experienced offensive linemen in OT Ray Pinney (Pittsburgh Steelers), OG Tyrone McGriff (Pittsburgh Steelers) and OG Thom Dornbrook (NY Giants).
 Dornbrook and McGriff would both make USFL all-league teams in 1983.

 The Panthers had a six-game winning streak.
 Then, on May 23, they and the Birmingham Stallions were tied 20–20 in the fourth quarter.
 Michigan would have had the lead, but the extra point attempt was blocked.
-The game went into overtime and was won by Birmingham thanks to a 46-yard field goal by Stallions placekicker Scott Norwood.
+The game went into overtime and was won by Birmingham thanks to a 46-yard field goal by Stallions kicker Scott Norwood.